glebtsereteli/Figgy/docs/pages/api/figgy/getters.md

 Once your configs are set up in Setup, you need a way to fetch values in your game code.
 Figgy provides getters for all three sets of config structs: [Current](#getcurrent), [Initial](#getinitial), and [Default](#getdefault).
 * :.GetCurrent(): returns the current config struct that you edit through the :Interface: and fetch values from throughout your game code.
-* :.GetInitial(): returns the initial config struct, captured after defaults are initialized in :Setup: and saved changes are loaded at game startup.
+* :.GetInitial(): returns the initial config struct, captured after defaults are initialized in :Setup: and saved changes (if any) are loaded at game startup.
 * :.GetDefault(): returns the default config struct that holds the original baseline values defined in :Setup:.

 ## Getters